popcorntime/popcorntime/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of violations of the Code of Conduct can be reported by contacting the project team at [hello@popcorntime.app](mailto:hello@popcorntime.app).
+Instances of violations of the Code of Conduct can be reported by contacting the project team at [hey@popcorntime.app](mailto:hey@popcorntime.app).